This authentic vegan moussaka recipe is the best you'll ever try! Layers of eggplant, creamy bechamel and a meaty lentil ragu.

-- Sauté onion and garlic with half of the salt (1 teaspoon) and oil or splash of broth until brown.
+- Sauté onion and garlic with the rest of the salt (1 teaspoon) and oil or splash of broth until brown.

-- Add presoaked chickpeas, lentils and walnuts, sauté a few minutes.
-Add broth, fresh chopped tomatoes and parsley.
+- Add broth, fresh chopped tomatoes and parsley.

 - Cook partially covered for 20 minutes until the liquid is almost gone and beans are al dente.
-Then add the tomato sauce, wine, the other half of the salt and pepper.
+Then add the tomato sauce, wine and pepper.
 Stir and cook partially covered for another 5 minutes until most of the liquid is gone.
 Add more broth if needed.

 - Allow it to cool a bit, then if you haven't pulsed the chickpeas and walnuts already, put the whole mixture into a food processor and pulse to make it a chunky ground meat like texture.
 This is optional, if you prefer to leave it whole, that’s fine too.
-You could also simply pulse the soaked chickpeas before putting them into the pot so that at least those aren’t round and whole.
-Just take note that if you don’t pulse the mixture a bit the texture will be off.
+Just take note that if you don’t pulse the mixture a bit the texture will not be as meaty.